GentleKyle/speed-tube/README.md

 # speed-tube
 Sometimes you just wanna go fast and YouTube does not get it.
+They cap your speed at 2.0, but I want more.
+This allows it.

 Changes default playback speed and adds some keybinds for quick adjustments while visiting YouTube.
 Also added automatic video start on load.